 Historically, paper has not been a popular choice for oil painters.
 This is because the solvents in the oil paint tend to leach into the paper, causing it to degrade rapidly over time.
 Although acrylic paper is designed to withstand moisture, it will not maintain its integrity with oil solvents.

-However, it is still possibleOpens in a new tab. to use your oil paints on paper.
+However, it is still possible to use your oil paints on paper.
 If you take proper steps to ensure the artwork will not degrade, you should experience no issues when using oil paints on acrylic paper.

 Benefits of Using Acrylic Paper